R.M. Coughlan

 In Mitch’s view, the newspaper was attempting to steamroll back into office a man who appeared to take his responsibilities as a public servant very lightly.
 Yet, no one on the joint committee besides himself was resisting Peters' return.
 In fact, Mayor-elect Richard Neal informed Mitch that the vote for Peters would occur immediately after the New Year at the Council’s second meeting and that the he wanted the vote to be unanimous.
 To Mitch the indifferent manner in which the position was being filled by someone who was apparently lax in their duties and seemed to be beholden to the Springfield Newspapers was completely unacceptable.
 He refused to promise Neal that he would help to make the appointment unanimous.

 The Peters controversy taught Mitch several important things.
 One, it showed him the extent of the power of the Springfield Newspapers to set the agenda for the local political scene.
 It was amazing to Mitch how easily and how quickly his colleagues had caved in as soon as the newspaper made its opinion known.
 Secondly, by meeting with Peters privately he was able to work out a solution that at least resolved some of the issues that had made his opposition to Peters necessary.
-This taught him that in spite of overwhelming opposition, it was still possible to be effective behind the scenes.
+This taught him that in spite of overwhelming pressure, it was still possible to be effective behind the scenes.
 Finally, Mitch also realized something very disturbing – how little the will of the people counted for in Springfield politics.
-In the final analysis the public had voted to remove a politician from office, only to find that same politician being handed right back to them as their representative, like it or not.
+The public had voted to remove a politician from office for failure to perform his duties, only to have that same politician handed right back to them as their representative, like it or not.

 Another matter of concern to Ogulewicz as he waited for his inauguration was the role he would have to play in choosing the new City Council President.
 There were two candidates contending for the Council Presidency that year.
-One candidate was a young Brian Santaniello, and the other was Rosemarie Coughlan.
-She had served on the Council for years and had been prominent in the anti-busing movement in the '70's (later she would go on to be elected Hampden County treasurer, a position she held until the county was abolished in 1998).
+One candidate was a young Councilor Brian Santaniello, and the other was political veteran Rosemarie Coughlan.
+She had served on the Council for years and been prominent in the Springfield anti-busing movement of the '70's (later she would go on to be elected Hampden County treasurer, a position she held until the county was abolished in 1998).
 Coughlan had shown Mitch a number of kindnesses over the years, so he was happy to lend her his support for Council President.

 One day Ogulewicz was visiting the City Council office in City Hall when his fellow Councilor Bob Markel (who was a college professor at American International College) stopped in.
 Markel and Ogulewicz began discussing the race between Santaniello and Coughlan and to Mitch’s surprise, Markel told him that the contest was over.
 According to Markel, a majority of the Councilors had already committed to Santaniello.
 He went on to inform Mitch that a long standing Council tradition required that once a person had attained a majority of the votes for President, it was customary for their opponents to vote for the victor and make it unanimous as a gesture of goodwill.
 Markel asked whether Mitch intended to honor this tradition and give Santaniello his vote.
 Having already gotten heat for hesitating to make the Peters nomination unanimous, Mitch said that if that was the custom then he would agree to go along with it.